Managing Employee Attendance: 6 Best Practices + Sample Policy

 2. Use Time Tracking Software

-While there are different ways to track your employees hours, using time and attendance software can increase employee accountability and reduce absenteeism.
-It can help you monitor hours, tardiness, and absences; manage scheduling; and track vacation and sick time—and even handle other facets of employee management, including payroll and compliance with labor laws.
+While there are different ways to track your employees’ hours, using time and attendance software can increase employee accountability and reduce absenteeism.
+It can help you monitor hours, tardiness, and absences, manage scheduling, and track vacation and sick time.
+It can even handle other facets of employee management, including payroll and compliance with labor laws.
 By doing so, you can identify patterns and take steps to improve attendance.

 We recommend using software like Rippling to automatically track employees’ hours—from clock-in to payroll.
-It allows you to customize the system to fit your company’s needs and receive notifications when errors occur, such as an employee who is reaching overtime hours.
+It allows you to customize the system to fit your company’s needs and receive notifications when errors occur, such as an employee reaching overtime hours.
+Sign up for a Rippling plan and your first month FREE.

 3. Measure Performance

-Your measurement of employee performance should have a direct correlation with attendance.
+Your measurement of employee performance has a direct correlation with attendance.
 By making attendance a performance duty that employees are measured against, the employee should easily understand what the repercussions are for not complying.
-If you have accurate time and attendance tracking, you can rank employees based on their attendance and performance therein.
+If you have accurate time and attendance tracking, you can rank employees based on their attendance and performance.

 4. Discuss Attendance Issues

-Do not wait until a scheduled one-on-one meeting or the annual evaluation to discuss performance and attendance.
-Supervisors should take the initiative to address these issues immediately with staff as every manager must be accountable for their teams’ attendance and overall productivity.
+Do not wait until a scheduled one-on-one meeting or the annual employee evaluation to discuss performance and attendance.
+Supervisors should take the initiative by addressing attendance issues with employees immediately.
+This is crucial as every manager must be accountable for their teams’ attendance and overall productivity.

 Scheduling team training or a development workshop that includes segments on managing employee attendance and performance will keep supervisors educated on what is expected.